scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 .. caution::

-   Important: do not use the local dir flag when testing!
+   Important: Do not use the local dir flag when testing!

 When you are satisfied with the data in the dashboard, you can shut down the containers.